Alker51/Alker51/README.md

 - 👋 Hi, I’m @Alker51
 - 👀 I’m interested in Video Games, Coding, and Technology.
-- 🌱 I’m currently learning Web development.
+- 🌱 I’m currently working in Web development.
 - 📫 How to reach me ?
 Twitter, Mail, Here

 <!---